 Find The Best Transaction Funding Company

 Finding a transaction lender who’ll provide 100% funding with no upfront fees can be an uphill task.
-Look for a lender who won’t check your credit and doesn’t have an income requirement.
+Look for a lender who won’t check your credit and has no income requirement.
 And should the end buyer decide to back out of the sale, it’s good to have a transaction lender that doesn’t charge any fees if the deal does not close.

 Non-Refundable Deposit

-When the end buyer backs out of the sale, it’s likely you’ll face a tough situation if you have obtained transactional funding.
-In order to avoid this, you can ask the buyer to pay a non-refundable deposit ranging from $2,500 to $5,000.
+When the end buyer backs out of the sale, you’ll likely face a challenging situation if you have obtained transactional funding.
+To avoid this, you can ask the buyer to pay a non-refundable deposit ranging from $2,500 to $5,000.
 A deposit of this size is likely to ensure a closing later on.
-If you’re looking for quick transactional funding with no upfront fees, reach out to us for help.
+If you’re looking for quick transactional funding with no upfront fees, contact us for help.
 We work in all states except Alaska and Hawaii.